rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 - Ubuntu makes it easy to use SSH from the terminal
 - You can create custom entries in the ssh config file for each device if needed
 - You can use password authentication or public key authentication with the ssh client
+- You can easily create a jump host and secure your ssh connection even further.

 ----------------------------------------------------------------